liltimtim/advanced-redux-course/README.md

 Udemy Course

-## Master branch will never contain code
+## Master branch always contains the base starter project for the lessons

 Any subject matter or sections discussed on Udemy will have their own branch.